 E.g. if you earn $35,000 for the financial year and you make an after tax contribution into your super during the same financial year of $1,000 then after you’ve completed your tax return the government will contribute $500 into your super fund.
 If you contributed $500 the co-contribution would be $250.

 To see if you’re eligible for a government co-contribution please use the ATO’s Super Co-contribution Calculator

 If you’re spouse earns below $40,000 per year, then you may be eligible to claim up to a $540 tax offset for contribution into their fund.

 Spouse contribution splitting

 You can also split your employer super contributions with your spouse.
 However, contribution splitting can only be done after the end of a financial year.
 This needs to be organised through your super fund.

-Once you understand the different types of contributions and how they apply to you then it’s a good idea to put a plan in place.
-If you’re would like assistance with planning to boost your super then please contact us to speak with an advisor.
+Once you understand the different types of contributions and how they apply to you, it’s a good idea to put a plan in place and take action.

 If you would like assistance with planning your super contributions, you may want to get super advice and discuss your options with an advisor.